rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 on the upstream project repository where the maintenance status has been discussed in the `url = "..."` field of the advisory.

+If the upstream project repository has issues disabled, or if an upstream issue does not adequately explain the circumstances, please include `url = "..."` linking to an issue in the `advisory-db` project.

 For more information on adding an advisory to the RustSec DB, see:

 <https://github.com/RustSec/advisory-db/blob/main/CONTRIBUTING.md>